William Brazier: Cricket career

-Although he played for a left-handed team in 1790, Scores and Biographies says that Brazier was a right-handed batsman who bowled fast and was a powerful hitter.
+Although Brazier played for a left-handed team in 1790, Scores and Biographies says he was a right-handed batsman who bowled fast and was a powerful hitter.
 The same source described him as a farmer at Cudham who continued to play village cricket until 1819.
-He was a "useful all-rounder" who "hit the ball particularly hard" according to Ashley Mote and James Pycroft, writing in 1851, described him as one of Kent's three best players.
+He was a "useful all-rounder" who "hit the ball particularly hard", according to Ashley Mote.
+James Pycroft, writing in 1851, described him as one of Kent's three best players.

 Brazier died at Cudham in 1829.